Note on Terror Groups: There exist

 Popular Front for the Liberation of

-Bombs a Hotel in London.
+Bombs the Royal Hotel in

-(ANO) (Fatah Revolutionary Council, Arab
+Organization (ANO) (Fatah Revolutionary Council,

-Black September, and Revolutionary
+Arab Revolutionary Brigades, Black September, and

-Organization of Socialist
+Revolutionary Organization of Socialist Muslims)

-The Abu Nidal Organization (ANO)(Fatah Revolutionary
+The Abu Nidal Organization (ANO)(incl.
+Fatah

 Council, Arab Revolutionary Brigades, Black September,